-The Uzbek are a mixture of Turkic tribes that have many Mongolian and Iranian traits.
+The Uzbeks are a mixture of Turkic tribes that have many Mongolian and Iranian traits.
 The term Uzbek, meaning "master of himself," accurately describes the people.
 Their love of freedom and sense of restlessness have often caused conflicts with the conquerors who have invaded their homeland, the west central Asian region known as Turkestan, throughout the centuries.

-Conflicts in Turkestan began with the invasion of Alexander the Great in the fourth century, followed by the Arabs and Turks in the seventh and eighth centuries, and the Mongols, under Genghis Khan, in the thirteenth century.
-Tamerlane's conquest in the 1300's brought the last, and perhaps finest, period of culture and learning to the Uzbek.
+Conflicts in Turkestan began with the invasion of Alexander the Great in the fourth century before Christ, followed by the Arabs and Turks in the seventh and eighth centuries, and the Mongols, under Genghis Khan, in the thirteenth century.
+Tamerlane's conquest in the 1300s brought the last, and perhaps finest, period of culture and learning to the Uzbeks.

-Traditionally, the Uzbek were farmers and nomadic shepherds.
-Today, most of the Uzbek living in Kazakstan inhabit the rural Chimkent region.
+Traditionally, the Uzbeks were farmers and nomadic shepherds.
+Today, most of the Uzbeks living in Kazakstan inhabit the rural Chimkent region.
 Others have migrated to urban areas.
 The shepherds generally live close to their flocks of sheep and herds of horses, cattle, camels, and goats.
 The city dwellers are mostly merchants and craftsmen.
 Many are skillful bazaar artisans (silver and goldsmiths, leather workers, woodcarvers, and rug makers).

 Uzbek women do much of the household work and handle many of the less skilled and manual jobs.
 They are often segregated from the men.
-Most Uzbek, especially those in urban areas, have adopted European style clothing; some, however, still wear traditional dress.
+Most Uzbeks, especially those in urban areas, have adopted European style clothing; some, however, still wear traditional dress.

 Although most of the Central Asian countries accepted Russian authority reluctantly, they became some of the most progressive of the soviet republics.
-During the 1930's, many peasant farmers were organized into large collective state farms.
+During the 1930s, many peasant farmers were organized into large collective state farms.
 With the introduction of modern mechanized farming equipment, the farms soon became intensively cultivated.
 During World War II, some of these republics became the main arsenals for the Soviet war effort because it supplied the front with much needed food and equipment.

 The traditional social unit, which was based on kinship ties, is continuing to slowly break apart.
 Crowded modern housing, especially in urban areas, prevents generations from living together and discourages large families.
-These factors, along with increased educational opportunities, mean more Uzbek are finding work away from their home areas.
+These factors, along with increased educational opportunities, mean more Uzbeks are finding work away from their home areas.

-The majority of the Uzbek are Sunni Muslims.
+The majority of the Uzbeks are Sunni Muslims.
 The role of the numerous holy places of pilgrimage in Kazakstan is less significant than in other territories of Central Asia where the tribal structures are still strong.